-The California Environmental Quality Act (CEQA) and the State CEQA Guidelines (PRC Section 21081.6 and State CEQA Guidelines Sections 15091[d] and 15097) require public agencies "to adopt a reporting and monitoring program for changes to the project which it has adopted or made a condition of project approval to mitigate or avoid significant effects on the environment."
-A Mitigation Monitoring and Reporting Program (MMRP) is required for approval of the proposed CalVTP, because the PEIR identifies potential significant adverse impacts and all feasible mitigation measures have been adopted.
-Standard project requirements (SPRs), which are part of the program description, have been defined to avoid or minimize adverse effects.
-Where potentially significant impacts remain after application of SPRs, mitigation measures have been identified to further reduce and/or compensate for those impacts.
-While only mitigation measures are required to be covered in an MMRP, both SPRs and mitigation are included in the CalVTP MMRP to assist in implementation of all environmental protection features of later activities consistent with the CalVTP.
+The California Environmental Quality Act (CEQA) require public a gencies "to adopt a reporting and monitoring program for changes to the project which it has a dopted or made a condition of project approval to mitigate or a void significant effects on the environment."
+A Mitigation Monitoring and Reporting Program (MMRP) is required for approval of the proposed project because the Project-Specific Analysis to the California Vegetation Treatment Program (CalVTP) Program Environmental Impact Report (PEIR) (PSA) identifies potential significant a dverse impacts and all feasible mitigation measures have been adopted.
+Standard Project Requirements (SPRs), which are part of the project description, have been incorporated to a void or minimize a dverse effects.
+Where potentially significant impacts remain after a pplication of SPRs, Mitigation Measures (MMs) have been identified to further reduce and/or compensate for those impacts.
+While only MMs are required to be covered in an MMRP, both SPRs and MMs are included in this MMRP to a ssist in implementation of all environmental protection features of a ctivities consistent with the CalVTP PEIR.